learn-co-students/phrg-setting-up-a-new-site-pca-000/README.md

 Your terminal should now display that you are on a new branch, `(main-pages)`, instead of `(master)`.

-* Let's create some additional web pages for out website.
+* Let's create some additional web pages for our website.
 You can do this by choosing to click the `Create New` button in your Learn IDE and choosing `File`, or by using your terminal and the command `touch`, followed by the name of the file.
 Go ahead and create our first file, `index.html`, all lowercase, which will be our homepage on the website.
-Now let's create the rest of our web
+Now let's create the rest of our web pages:
-  pages:

 ```
+touch index.html
 touch contact.html
 touch market-report.html
 touch new-properties.html